EricomSoftwareLtd/tmpDoc2003/docs/release/deploymentguide/installation.rst

 The following process is dedicated to installing Shield using the **Installation Scripts**.
 It includes steps performed both on the **Rancher Server** Linux machine and on the Rancher user interface (using a browser).

+Before you begin, follow the steps detailed in `Machine Preparation <preparation.html>`_.

 Prepare The Rancher Server
 ==========================